FPIs Pull Out ₹88,000 Crore in March — 2026 Outflows Cross ₹1 Trillion

 3. The Rupee at Record Lows

-The Indian rupee has weakened to ₹92.48 against the dollar — a record low.
+The Indian rupee has crashed to ₹93.89 against the dollar — a record low that keeps getting broken every few days.
 This is critical because FPIs measure their returns in dollars.
 Even if an Indian stock goes up 10% in rupee terms, a 5% rupee depreciation means the FPI only earns 5% in dollar terms.
 With the rupee falling sharply, FPI dollar returns from India are being eroded rapidly.

 4. Stretched Valuations